 If you would like to find out more about our undergraduate program and global campuses, download a brochure here.

-Fernanda Padilla is from Ecuador and is a current Undergraduate student at the Hult San Francisco campus.
-She is completing Majors in Finance and Management.
+Fernanda Padilla is from Ecuador and is an Undergraduate alumni who studied at the Hult San Francisco campus.
+She completed Majors in Finance and Management.
 Fernanda is an advocate for human equality and animal protection.
-She hopes to be the Chief Financial Officer at one of the top companies in the entertainment industry.
+She is now the Operations Specialist at BNY Mellon in Pittsburgh, Pennsylvania.